EXPLORE TAMIL NADU

 Fort Museum: It is at Fort St George, the first British fort built around 1653 by the British East India Company.
 The padlocks, old uniforms, old prints, palanquins, paintings of the governors are displayed here.

 If you travel 245 km removed from the city, you’ll reach Chidambaram, additionally referred to as the ‘City of the Cosmic Dancer’.
-The image of ‘Nataraja (the recreation Shiva)’ in his cosmic dance create is thought throughout the globe.
+The image of ‘Nataraja (the recreation Shiva)’ in his cosmic dance creates is thought throughout the globe.
 ‘The Chitrakootam’, another shrine adjacent to the Nataraja temple is devoted to Lord Govindraja.

 The third-largest city in the state, also known as the ‘Manchester of South India’.